Like this post? Help us by sharing it!

 - Cross the large bridge.
 You may wish to push your bicycle over the bridge on the pavement.

 - After the bridge, take a left and head back towards town.

 - After a few minutes you will get to a small bridge crossing a river with traffic lights.
 Turn left here.

 - Follow this road all the way into town where you will skirt the edge of the Ancient Town and end back up at your starting point.

-If you’re itching to hop atop a bicycle to experience Hoi An countryside first-hand, join Richard (and his encyclopedic knowledge of the area) on our fully tailored Vietnam Adventure: an all-action tour for the energetic and adventurous taking in remote northern and central regions of Vietnam.
+If you’re itching to hop atop a bicycle to experience Hoi An countryside first-hand, join Richard (and his encyclopedic knowledge of the area) on our fully tailored Vietnam Young Family Explorer: an all-action tour for the energetic and adventurous taking in remote northern and central regions of Vietnam.